12 Unfailing Press Release Writing Rules to Instantly Achieve Excellent Online Exposure

 Ensure regular public reporting for your stakeholders

-Firstly: The W Questions
+The Foundation: Mastering The W Questions

 Who?
 What?
 When?
 Where?
 How?
 Why?

+When writing a press release, you should start with the most critical questions.
 This information should be included at the beginning of the press release, just like any other information.

 A common mistake when writing a press release is to include the wrong information.
 The most important information is in the first or second paragraph.
 However, the subject of the press release should be clearly stated in the headline.
-Often it can be explained with text or pictures.
-When writing a press release, try to get to the heart of the story and make it more interesting for the journalist.

-Step 1: Know The Value Of Your Release
+Know The Value Of Your Release

 Company events and news lend themselves particularly well to writing a press release.
 Find out whether your news is of interest to your target audience or the industry and its professionals.

-Examples of topics
+Examples of Topics:

 Announcing new products or services